MarginaliaSearch/MarginaliaSearch/code/index/live-capture/readme.md

 When disabled, the subsystem will acknowledge the request, but will not act on it.

-The module will only enable on the primary node of a service to simplify dealing with race conditions and duplicate requests.
+The module will only enable on the index node that is configured as REALTIME.